ArcaneCircle/super-bunny/README.md

-## JS13K games competition 2019, theme: BACK
+# Super Bunny Strikes Back: Webxdc Port

+This is a webxdc port of the game "Super Bunny Strikes Back".

+To play, go to the releases page and drag the .xdc asset to your webxdc-enabled messenger as Delta Chat or Cheogram.

+Following is the original README:

-# Super Bunny Strikes Back!
+## Super Bunny Strikes Back!

 Take Kitty on a quest to find Bunny lost!
 Journey through dark forests and snowy meadows, pass through a great waterfall to finally reach the steppes and confront the Lion King!
 Clear the game to unlock Super Bunny and then hop with him at increased difficulty!